...

 What is a PSA Test (Prostate Specific Antigen)?

 Comprehensive Urology offers a complete suite of screening options.
 Each is performed by a highly experienced and respected prostate cancer specialist.
 These include advanced diagnostic capabilities and prostate mapping that are designed to help you achieve the best outcome possible.
-We also provide sedation during prostate biopsies to ensure your procedure is comfortable and pain-free.

 What are the most common Prostate Cancer Treatment options?